A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: The method

 In this subsection we explain how the gap problem in an infinite translationally invariant system can be solved locally.
 To do this we will first truncate the operator in~\cref{eq:gap_condition}, replacing it with an $n$-local operator by omitting some positive terms from $H^2$.
 The positivity of the omitted terms will ensure that we still obtain a lower bound on the gap in the end.
 Second, we will formulate a finite size ($n$-body) problem which looks for a positive local term which, when summed over all translations, gives rise to the truncated $H^2 - \delta H$ operator.
 Let us explain those two steps in detail (cf. \cref{fig:relaxation_steps}).

 \textbf{Geometric Locality condition.} The first problem we need to address is that $H^2$ is not local: it consists of products of interactions terms $h_i,h_j$ arbitrarily far apart.
-We therefore introduce a truncated operator $\left[H^2\right]_n$ which is $n$-local, by removing terms that act on spins farther than $n$ sites apart, namely
+We therefore introduce a truncated operator denoted by $\left[H^2\right]_n$ which is $n$-local, by removing terms that act on spins farther than $n$ sites apart, namely

+(recall that $k$ is the locality range of the interaction term).
 If $n$ is chosen suitably (i.e. $n \geq 2k+1$), terms $h_i$ and $h_j$ with $j\geq i+n$ act on disjoint sets of spins and thus every discarded term is positive semidefinite (as a tensor product of positive terms).
 It follows that, if we define the following operator,

 the positivity of $Q_n (\delta)$ implies positivity of $H^2 - \delta H$.
 Hence, we can prove condition~\eqref{eq:gap_condition} by showing $Q_n(\delta)\succeq 0$.

 \textbf{Positive semidefinite generating local term.} Next, we will try to prove $Q_n(\delta)\succeq 0$ by looking for an $n$-body local term $q_n$ which is positive semidefinite such that $Q_n(\delta)$ can be written as